chun-awa/blog/source/_posts/Multimodal-Capability-Evaluation-of-LLMs-in-Chinese-Internet-Culture-Adaptation-A-Case-Study-on-DeepSeek-R1-s-Cross-Domain-Understanding-of-Abstract-Culture-and-Technical-Expertise.md

 ---
 ## Introduction

-**Background**: As the "abstract culture" of the Chinese internet evolves alongside the "hardcore discourse" of technical communities, large language models face dual challenges: deconstructing the metaphorical network eof subcultural symbols like "Dian(典)/Beng(绷)/Le(乐)/Xiao(孝)/Ji(急)/Ying(赢)", while maintaining rigorous technical reasoning in specialized domains.
+**Background**: As the "abstract culture" of the Chinese internet evolves alongside the "hardcore discourse" of technical communities, large language models face dual challenges: deconstructing the metaphorical network of subcultural symbols like "Dian(典)/Beng(绷)/Le(乐)/Xiao(孝)/Ji(急)/Ying(赢)", while maintaining rigorous technical reasoning in specialized domains.
 This study systematically evaluates the boundaries and potential of DeepSeek-R1 model in cross-domain cognition through a multimodal test set design, providing new methodological perspectives for LLM cultural adaptability research.

 **Objective**: Evaluate DeepSeek-R1’s ability to: